gova646/Design-Patterns/README.md

     Improves Reusability and extensibility.
     Supports dynamic and runtime changes.(For example in a chat app users can join or leave a group dynamically).

+"# Structural Design Patterns"

+"1.
+Adapter Design Pattern"

+    The Adapter Design Pattern is a structural pattern that allows incompatible interfaces to work together by converting the interface of a class into another interface that a client expects.
+    This pattern is commonly used when integrating new components or legacy systems with existing code, making the interaction seamless without altering the involved classes.
+    Enables interoperability between incompatible interfaces.
+    Facilitates Legacy code integrations.